 This rule sets the requirements for same-day and next-day delivery of malt beverages to a resident of Oregon.
-A licensee must be approved by the Commission under OAR 845-005-0420 in order to provide same-day delivery of malt beverages.
-The provisions of this rule apply retroactively to May 1, 2012.
+A licensee must be approved by the Commission under OAR 845-005-0420 in order to provide sameday delivery of malt beverages.